-New Construction and Acquisition/Rehabilitation Rental Development Loan covenants on the property.
+New Construction and Acquisition/Rehabilitation Rental Development Loan

+The program is funded by the HOME grant and LMIHA and provides funds for new construction, acquisition or rehabilitation of affordable rental housing.
+Loan terms and loan underwriting requirements are negotiated with the developer on a project-by-project basis.
+The loan is secured by a deed of trust and affordable housing covenants on the property.
 Loans provide gap assistance to make housing units affordable to low and moderate income households, and units must be rented at an affordable rent.
 Leveraging of funds with other sources and contribution of developer equity is required.
 Loans may be second mortgage deferred payment loans, which require loan principal plus interest to be repaid at the end of the loan term, and residual receipt payments are required on some deferred loans.
 Also, loans may be permanent financing first mortgage loans at below-market interest rates, and monthly amortized payments are required.
 Such loans would be provided when credit conditions or loan costs are not feasible for the project.
-As of June 30, 2017, the amount of forgivable or contingent loans is \$88,532, which is not recorded on the financial statements.
+As of June 30, 2018, the amount of forgivable or contingent loans is \$96,343, which is not recorded on the financial statements.